jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 ## What are diatonic modes

-The diatonic modes are the seven rotations of the major scale, with each starting at a different degree of the major scale and wrapping around the end to the beginning.
+The diatonic modes are the seven rotations of the major scale, each starting at a different degree of the major scale and wrapping around the end to the beginning.

 For example,